propublica/django-collaborative/README.md

 in with the credentials you selected in the `createsuperuser` step (above).
 Logging in will bring you to a configuration wizard where you will import your first Google Sheet and import its contents.

+There is one caveat right now.
+Your `django_models_from_csv/migrations` folder needs to be writable by the Django process.
+Running locally, this shouldn't be an obstacle, but for now deployment is awkward.
+We're in the process of improving the auto-created models, removing the need for migration files and will remove this warning once it's complete!